oleksiikhr/vue-stripe-menu/README.md

 $ yarn add vue-stripe-menu
 ```

-Then add components to Vue and compiled css styles.
+Then add components to Vue and compiled css styles:

 ```js
 // .js file